Italy Considers Permits For Undocumented Migrants To Fill A Big Farmworker Gap

 The entire population would suffer further if the most vulnerable people don't receive help, according to Giovanni Visone, communications director at InterSOS, a humanitarian group that works with migrants.

-"Living in the streets as homeless or living in informal settlements, especially squats," says Visone, "it's very hard to be compliant with all the [COVID-19] protective measures."
+"Living in the streets as homeless or living in informal settlements, especially squats," Visone says, "it's very hard to be compliant with all the [COVID-19] protective measures."

 The minister for southern Italy, Giuseppe Provenzano, stresses that "it's thanks to these workers that food reached our tables during the lockdown.
 Recognizing them — it's an issue of justice."